 AKWESASNE – Wayne A. Thomas, 74, of Thomas Lane, St. Regis, unexpectedly passed away Sunday morning, July 7, 2019 at Cornwall Community Hospital.

-To send flowers in memory of Wayne A. "Thoathora:ke" Thomas, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Wayne A. "Thoathora:ke" Thomas, please visit our Heartfelt Sympathies Store.

 Wayne was born June 16, 1945 in Cornwall, the son of the late Angus and Florence (Jacobs) Thomas.
 He attended Salmon River Central School and later graduated from Toronto Welding School.
 On May 10, 1969, he married Debbie M. Hart at St. Regis Catholic Church.
 They recently celebrated their 50th Wedding Anniversary with a gathering of family and friends.